Staying Healthy While You Travel

 Article Translations: (Spanish)

-When your family travels, being away from your household's usual eating and sleeping routines means it's more likely that someone might get sick.
-It can take time to adjust to the food, water, and air in a new environment.
-And kids can be especially vulnerable to travel-related problems such as motion sickness, diarrhea, and infections.
+It’s fun to travel.
+But being away from our usual eating and sleeping routines can make it more likely for someone to get sick.
+It takes time to adjust to the food, water, and air in a new environment.
+And kids can be at risk for travel-related problems like motion sickness, diarrhea, and infections.

-But some early planning and smart packing can help you keep the trip healthy for everybody.
-Here are some things to keep in mind when your family prepares to travel.
+Early planning and smart packing can help you keep your family healthy while traveling.
+Here are some things to keep in mind.

-- Different countries have different risks and requirements and may require specific vaccines.
-For example, your family will need the yellow fever vaccine if you're traveling to sub-Saharan Africa or tropical South America, but not to Eastern Europe.
+- Different countries have different risks and rules that may require specific vaccines.
+For example, your family will need the yellow fever vaccine if you travel to sub-Saharan Africa or tropical South America, but not to Eastern Europe.

-- Some vaccines require more than one dose and are given in a series over a period of days or sometimes weeks.
+- Some vaccines are given in more than one dose over a period of days or even weeks.

-- Most vaccines take time to become effective in your body.
+- Most vaccines take time to become effective.

-Most immunizations should be given at least 1 month before travel, so try to schedule a doctor's visit 4-6 weeks before your trip.
-Even if you're leaving in less than 4 weeks, you should still make an appointment, as kids might still benefit from shots or medications.
+Most immunizations should be given at least 1 month before travel.
+So try to schedule a doctor's visit 4-6 weeks before your trip.
+Even if you're leaving sooner than that, make an appointment, as kids might still benefit from shots or medicines.

 Common Travel Troubles